epfl-ada/ada-2023-project-adalcoholics86/README.md

-# ada-2023-project-adalcoholics86
-ada-2023-project-adalcoholics86 created by GitHub Classroom

 ## Title:

 The beer trip agency.

-## Questions to answer:

-What is the perfect trip depending on your beer preferences?
-Is there a common ground for a group of people that don't share the same opinion about beer?
-If yes, where is the El Dorado?

 ## Abstract:

 Been a rough few weeks, correcting 100 ADA stories.
 How will you celebrate?
 A few drinks?
 A holiday maybe?
 Why not both :-)  Welcome to BTA (Beer Trip Agency SA), where we design beer-tasting trips around the world taking into account our customers' preferences!
 Using the provided data, we design several trips around the world, taking into account different parameters that might be relevant to our drunk-driven clients.
 We pick the best spots corresponding to characteristics such as alcohol percentage, top-rated beers, and brewery diversity among other things.
 Then, we establish a general ranking designed in relation to customer preferences, giving more or less weight to the initial ratings.
 Once our algorithm brews through, we determine the regions that will make up the world tour.
 We'll propose brewery visits in countries, along with the contacts of the region's best beer lovers/experts.
 Ale the best for a trip Lager than life!

+## Questions to answer:

+What's the perfect beer trip depending on your preferences?
+If you were to plan a beer world tour with your friends, what would the common ground be?
+Where is the El Dorado?

 ## Additional datasets:

-- Dataset about the superficies of the location (in order to compute some densities) imported from Wikipedia.
-Three different dataset have been imported and then merged (countries of the world, countries in UK and states of the USA) to be consistent with the location given in the description of the beer/breweries.
+- Loaded new dataset about the location superficies (to compute some densities) imported from Wikipedia.
+Three different dataset have been imported and then merged (countries of the world, countries in the UK and states of the USA) to be consistent with the location given in the description of the beer/breweries.

-- Dataset about the population in each location (also to compute some densities) imported from Wikipedia (not imported yet)
+- Dataset about the population in each location (once again to compute some densities) imported from Wikipedia (not imported yet).

 ### Methods:

 ### 1) Data preprocessing:

-# more details on the preprocessing !!!!
 - Importing the additional datasets and cleaning them.
-- Merging the initial datasets and cleaning them to keep only the used parameters.
+- Matched data sets loading, cleaning and exploration.
+- Rate Beer data sets loading, cleaning and exploration.
+- Beer Advocate data sets loading, cleaning and exploration.

-### 2) Building the trips for every preferences:
+### 2) Building the trip rankings for every preferences:

 - **The percentage of alcohol** (2 rankings, softest and strongest beers).
-The idea for this ranking is to consider the averaged percentage of alcohol in the beers from every location.
-This ranking is useful because it gave us the countries with the strongest beer and also the softest !
-So this can be used for both customers perferences.
+For this ranking, we considered the average percentage of alcohol in beers for every locations.
+This ranking allows us to find the countries/locations with the strongest/softest beers.
+Whether you like strong or soft beers this ranking will satisfy any tastes.
 Status : Done

 - **The overall ratings of the beers** (2 rankings: the best and the worst).
 In this ranking, we group ALL the beers per location.
-Then, we drop the location with less than 5 beers (we don't want to organise a trip to taste one or two beer, even if their ratings are great) and we compute the average ratings of beers from every locations, then we rank them and we get two ranking (best rated beers and worst rated beer).
+We then drop locations with less than 5 beers (we don't want to organise a trip to taste only one or two beer, even if their ratings are great) and compute the average rating of every beers for each locations.
+Finally, we get two rankings: best rated beers and worst rated beer.
 Status : Done

 - **The breweries diversity**.
-The idea about this trip is to compute the amount of breweries per location and then divide by the total superficies of the region imported from Wikipedia.
-The result represents the number of breweries per km^2 and it could be relevant for customers that want to visit many breweries without moving around a lot.
+The idea about this trip is to sum the amount of breweries per location and then divide by the total area of the region imported from Wikipedia which gives us the number of breweries per km^2.
+This allows us to propose a tour where we maximize the number of breweries visit while minimizing the number of locations for our customers.
 Status : Done

 - **The connoisseur tour** (based on the reviews/ratings of the top reviewers).
 This world tour aims to propose the best beer trip for the real beer passionate.
-This can be done by quantifying the reviewer’s activity which will have a better beer rating than a less implicated reviewer.
-This is what motivated the following data preprocessing which will consist in finding the most active reviewers (the 99% percentile having the most ratings) per site and analyse the ratings to build the ranking
+We want to guarantee that only the best beers will be proposed, which can be done by finding the most active reviewers (thus the most experienced) per site and analyse the ratings to build the ranking.
 Status : Incoming (problem to load the .txt file with the ratings in order to match the user_id to the beer_id)

-- **The amount of reviewers relatively to the population of the location**.
+- **The relative amount of reviewers per location's population**.
 We thought about importing new data from Wikipedia, about the population in the different locations.
 It could be used to divide the amount of the users from a certain region by the total population to see which location have the biggest proportion of users.
-It could be useful if our customers want to go in place with lots of beer lovers.
+This would allow us to propose some destinations where customers would find fellow beer lovers.
 Status : Incoming

 - **The countries with the most emerging beer**